Record and Playback Plugin

 action_name

-configured for the action;record_duration_s
+value configured in the action;record_duration_s

-Here is an example of calling this interface via HTTP using the curl tool, based on the http RPC backend in net_plugin:
+Below is an example of calling this interface via HTTP using the curl tool, based on the http RPC backend in net_plugin:

 data='{